ST. MATTHEW’S INVITES YOU TO WORSHIP WITH US

 Help us continue our partnership with the Shalom Center to feed the hungry!
 You will work approximately 2 hours on the 3rd Sunday of the month.
 As this is an ongoing mission, you can work 1 month, or every month, it’s up to you!

-Blessing of the Eldergarten, May TBD
+Blessing of the Eldergarten, May 31st @ Noon

 Kenosha Kingfish, July 27th @ TBD

 Join us on July 27th for our annual family outing to the Kenosha Kingfish baseball game.
+More information coming soon.

 [ VIEW CALENDAR ]